vivipolli/seinsight/README.md

 | **Frontend** | React | User interface |
 | **Deployment** | Vercel/Railway | Scalable infrastructure |

+**Note**: We're currently using mock Twitter data (`twitterMockData.js`) about hashtags related to health in web3, due to API rate limits on the free tier.
+The blockchain integration and AI analysis pipeline are fully functional with real data.

 ---

 ## 🚀 Getting Started